 Please remember that it is illegal to download music from here or from YouTube.
 It is better to support the artists by buying their music in stores or on Amazon or iTunes – that way we ensure they’ll be able to continue to make music for us in the future!

-So many of Adam Lambert’s fans have been in touch with me to ask for a programme dedicated to his voice, that I’ve finally given in.
+Many of Adam Lambert’s fans have been in touch to ask for a programme dedicated to his voice, that I’ve finally given in.
+During a future Sound Bath programme, therefore, I will endeavour to look more closely at what makes his voice such an astonishingly extraordinary instrument.

 Please get in touch with your comments or any questions you might like to put to Angelina.